rooftop-media/ktty-tutorial/version1.0/tutorial.md

 In this section...
  - Make a text line wrap if it exceeds the window _length_.
- - Indicate wrapped lines with a \.
+ - Indicate wrapped lines with a backslash "\\".
- - Make files scrollable if text lines exceed window _height_.
+ - Make files scrollable if text lines exceed window _height_, both up and down.
- - Update appropriately on window resize.
+ - Update file wrap on window resize.

 <br/><br/><br/><br/>

-<h3 id="f-1">  ☑️ Step 1:  Adding variables. </h3>
+<h3 id="f-1">  ☑️ Step 1.
+Adding variables. </h3>

 For this section we need one more variable -- an integer named `_scroll`.